nuxeo-sandbox/nuxeo-util-elements/README.md

 # About nuxeo-util-elements

-Helpful elements for working with Polymer.
+Helpful Web components for working with Polymer.
+Note that these components are not nuxeo-specific.

 ## Elements